Whiteknight/CastIron/docs/mapping.md

 var objects = results.AsEnumerable<MyType>(c => c.UseFactory(r => new MyType()));
 ```

 Notice that, because factory methods are outside the control of CastIron and may change behavior, maps cannot be cached if factory methods are used.

+Also note that there's no way for CastIron to "consume" columns from the reader.
+If you use a value from the reader in the factory method, those columns will still be used to map properties later in the mapping algorithm.
+To avoid this issue, make sure you don't have writable properties with the same name as constructor parameters (match is case-insensitive).

 #### Preferred Constructors